The Letter (video game): Critical reception

-The Letter received almost uniformly negative reviews from critics.
-As of October 2022, the game holds an aggregate 12.52% on GameRankings (which closed in 2019), and 14 out of 100 on Metacritic, where it also ranks as the fifth worst-reviewed game ever released, as well as the number-one worst-reviewed adventure game.
-Both of the aggregate scores are based upon four reviews.
+The Letter received negative reviews from critics.
+As of October 2022, the game holds an aggregate score of 12.52% on GameRankings and 14 out of 100 on Metacritic.
 Criticisms covered the total lack or poor quality of every aspect of the product: gameplay, presentation, production values, plot, and length.
 Some reviewers asked why Nintendo approved it on the eShop at all, and others stated that they did not think it was really a game.

 A zero-out-of-ten-star review came from Albert Lichi of Cubed3, who called The Letter Brewer's "attempt to exploit ignorant consumers".
-NintendoLife's Dave Letcavage, awarding the game one out of ten stars, named it a "half-formed thought scribbled, almost illegibly, across a post-it note".
+Nintendo Life's Dave Letcavage, awarding the game one out of ten stars, named it a "half-formed thought scribbled, almost illegibly, across a post-it note".
 In a review for Hardcore Gamer, Nikola Suprak gave The Letter a one out of five, concluding that the game "needs to die an unloved death on the Nintendo eShop purchased by absolutely no one".
 Daan Koopman, writing for Nintendo World Report, said that it "shows that honest intentions will not always get you a good game", and he scored it a two out of ten.
 Jonathan Holmes of Destructoid called it "an unbelievable new Wii U eShop game", comparing it to other cheaply made games that were released on the WiiWare, including Muscle March, Eco Shooter: Plant 530, and Monsteca Corral.
 WiiU Daily's Ashley King, opining that it should not be on the eShop, used it as an example of the major issues with Nintendo's quality control, saying it was "an embarrassment for the developer, but most of all...an embarrassment for Nintendo".
 In a less harsh review, Trevor Gould, reviewing for Pure Nintendo Magazine, said that, even though the game ended way too abruptly and felt unfinished, it is "not bad while it lasts".